k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 - Verify that you have a client environment with the kubectl and Helm command-line tools, configured with a service account or a user that has an admin access to a namespace on the subject Kubernetes cluster.

-- Ensure you use NGINX Ingress controller (see [here](https://kubernetes.github.io/ingress-nginx/deploy/) the installation instructions).

-  - Ensure you have a CNI for the cluster's network policy (see [here](https://docs.tigera.io/calico/3.25/getting-started/kubernetes/helm#install-calico) the installation instructions for Calico CNI.
-K2cloud deployments use basic network policy, and accordingly, most of the CNIs fit).

 - Prepare a domain name that will be used for this cluster and that can be resolved by DNS.
 The domain should point to the load balancer that points to the NGINX Ingress controller with domain wildcard.

   Provide the domain name to the K2view team.

   When creating a namespace, its name is associated as a subdomain to this domain name in the Ingress controller.
 For example, if the domain is "k2dev.company.com" and a created namespace is "test", then the URL of this namespace, that users shall access, will be "test.k2dev.company.com".

-- Ensure the following according to the cloud provider:
+- Ensure the following, according to the cloud provider:

   - AWS
-    - Amazon EFS CSI Driver shall be installed (see [here](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html) and [here](https://github.com/kubernetes-sigs/aws-efs-csi-driver/blob/master/docs/README.md#examples) for guidelines and examples).
+    - Amazon EFS CSI Driver is installed (see [here](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html) and [here](https://github.com/kubernetes-sigs/aws-efs-csi-driver/blob/master/docs/README.md#examples) for guidelines and examples).
       - Amazon EBS CSI Driver shall be installed. (see [here](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) for guidelines).
       - Cluster auto-scaler is set (see [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md) for more information.
 It can be any cluster auto-scaler).
 For Dev Studio type cluster, auto-scaling is not required.
       - Have an ACM cert that attached on the LB level.